The problem-solving process: A modern, data-driven approach for operations managers

-In the organisational design of the future, the hierarchical structure of centralised decision-making and problem-solving — where, for example, only managers, engineers and other specialists are the problem-solvers — is replaced with work teams that apply a much more collaborative, dynamic and agile approach to problem-solving.
+In the organizational design of the future, the hierarchical structure of centralized decision-making and problem-solving — where, for example, only managers, engineers and other specialists are the problem-solvers — is replaced with work teams that apply a much more collaborative, dynamic and agile approach to problem-solving.
 Without this new approach, problem-solving is more difficult because you will deal with individual contributors rather than team players nurtured in a cross-functional environment.
-Decentralised problem-solving frees up some of your time to focus on other activities that will drive the organisation to success.
+Decentralized problem-solving frees up some of your time to focus on other activities that will drive the organization to success.

 A problem-solving culture encourages work teams to be proactive rather than reactive, and solve problems as they arise.
 As an operations manager, continuously ask questions such as “What is the problem you’re trying to solve?
 What’s actually happening?
 How do you know that?
 Why is it happening?”
 The aim is to find solutions and make the company stronger.

 At first, you’ll need to do a lot of coaching: Create a safe environment where anyone can suggest a solution without criticism; develop problem-solving and analytical skills within the team; encourage questions to find the root causes; build self-esteem and team spirit; and ask individuals to evaluate their level of participation in problem-solving – which will motivate them to increase their contribution.

 Data transparency and accessibility will help build confidence as individual contributions are backed by data displayed on the digital board.

 Problem-solving is a great catalyst of growth and opportunity within the organization.
 Although existing approaches help to solve problems to some extent, an advanced, data-driven approach helps identify root causes faster and increases certainty, while potentially offering a significant impact on overall business performance.